 It is estimated that at least some 20 million people in the United States use drugs and alcohol.
 Excessive alcohol or drug use will not happen to everyone who uses these substances.
 But the reality is abusing drugs is a slippery slope and engaging it this practice will kick off an addiction for some.

-The National Institute of Drug Abuse (NIDA) defines addiction as “a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 Addiction is a brain disease because drugs change the brain’s structure and how it works.
-These brain changes can be long-lasting and lead to harmful behaviors seen in people who abuse drug.
+These brain changes can be long-lasting and lead to harmful behaviors seen in people who abuse drugs.”

 Recovering users who receive recovery treatment should prepare themselves for the possibility that long-term drug use can permanently alter the way the brain works.
 These chemicals can forever change the way neurons and brain circuits work, even after drug and alcohol users stop using and enter a period of abstinence.
 These permanent changes happen as a result of repeated drug use.
 Recovering from drug use comes with highs and lows, which only add to the challenges teenagers and young adults already face.
 It can take the brain a while to regulate low dopamine levels when it is used to having more than enough of the chemical in its system.
 It can take considerable time to recover, so young drug users may struggle with emotional highs and lows.
 They may feel depressed, tired, or just numb and unable to enjoy activities.

 NIDA.
 (2020, September 9).
 Brain and Addiction.
 Retrieved from https://teens.drugabuse.gov/drug-facts/brain-and-addiction